Serena Williams Had The Perfect Response To This Sexist Controversy

 He went on to say, "I applaud them for that, I honestly do.
 They fought for what they deserve and they got it.
 On the other hand I think that our men's tennis world, ATP World, should fight for more because the stats are showing that we have much more spectators on the men's tennis matches."

 Currently, female tennis players are paid significantly less at women's-only events when compared with men's events of the same size.
-Comparatively, number-one male player Djokovic won $21.65 million last year, while number-one female player Serena Williams won $10.58 million, according to the BBC.
+Comparatively, number-one male player Djokovic won £15.06 million last year, while number-one female player Serena Williams won £7.36million, according to the BBC.

 Before the matches began, the event's CEO, Raymond Moore, said that women were riding "on the coattails of men" and, "If I was a lady player, I’d go down every night on my knees and thank God that Roger Federer and Rafa Nadal were born, because they have carried this sport.
 They really have."